-A non-terminal symbol is any symbol that is in the RHS of a rule.
+• A non-terminal symbol is any symbol that is on the LHS of a rule.
 These represent abstractions in the language (e.g., if-then-else-statement in

-'''

-<if-then-else-statement> ::= if <test>

-then <statement> else <statement>
+<if-then-else-statement> ::= if <test> then <statement> else <statement>

-'''

-- A terminal symbol is any symbol that is not on the LHS of a rule.
+- A terminal symbol is any symbol that is not on the LHS of any rule.
 AKA lexemes.
-These are the literal symbols that will appear in a program (e.g., if, then, else in rules above). - A pre-terminal symbol is one that appears as a LHS of rule (s), but in every case, the RHSs consist of single terminal symbol, e.g., <digit> in
+These are the literal symbols that will appear in a program (e.g., if, then, else in rules above). - A pre-terminal symbol is a non-terminal that appears on the LHS of >= 1 rule(s), but in every case, the RHSs consist of single terminal symbols, e.g., <digit> in